Tectonics of Mars: Tharsis plateau

 The Tharsis plateau, which sits in the highland-lowland boundary, is an elevated region that covers roughly one quarter of the planet.
-Tharsis is topped by the largest shield volcanoes known in the solar system.
+Tharsis is topped by the largest shield volcanoes known in the Solar System.
 Olympus Mons stands 24 km tall and is nearly 600 km in diameter.
 The adjoining Tharsis Montes consists of Ascraeus, Pavonis, and Arsia.
 Alba Mons, at the northern end of the Tharsis plateau, is 1500 km in diameter, and stands 6 km above the surrounding plains.
-In comparison, Mauna Loa is a meager 120 km wide and stands 9 km above the sea floor.
+In comparison, Mauna Loa is merely 120 km wide but stands 9 km above the sea floor.

 The load of Tharsis has had both regional and global influences.
 Extensional features radiating from Tharsis include graben several kilometers wide, and hundreds of meters deep, as well as enormous troughs and rifts up to 600 km wide and several kilometers deep.
 These graben and rifts are bounded by steeply dipping normal faults, and can extend for distances up to 4000 km.
 Their relief indicates that they accommodate small amounts of extension on the order of 100 m or less.
 It has been argued that these graben are surface expressions of deflated subsurface dikes.

 Circumferential to Tharsis are so-called wrinkle ridges.
 These are compressional structures composed of linear asymmetric ridges that can be tens of kilometers wide and hundreds of kilometers long.
 Many aspects of these ridges appear to be consistent with terrestrial compressional features that involve surface folding overlying blind thrust faults at depth.
 Wrinkle ridges are believed to accommodate small amounts of shortening on the order of 100 m or less.
 Larger ridges and scarps have also been identified on Mars.
 These features can be several kilometers high (as opposed to hundreds of meters high for wrinkle ridges), and are thought to represent large lithosphere-scale thrust faults.
 Displacement ratios for these are ten times those of wrinkle ridges, with shortening estimated to be hundreds of meters to kilometers.

 Approximately half of the extensional features on Mars formed during the Noachian, and have changed very little since, indicating that tectonic activity peaked early on and decreased with time.
 Wrinkle ridge formation both around Tharsis and in the eastern hemisphere is thought to have peaked in the Hesperian, likely due to global contraction attributed to cooling of the planet.